Diverse stages of star formation in the IRAS 18162-2048 region. Emergence of UV Feedback: Discussion

 Our VLA detections provide further support for a more evolved stellar population embedded within the region.
-Both IRS~4 and IRS~3 are clearly detected at cm wavelengths, suggesting the presence of ionised gas.
-Although the lack of equivalent ALMA or near-IR IFU coverage prevents a full characterisation of these sources, the spatial coincidence between radio peaks and bubble H$_2$ structures strongly hints at past or ongoing \ion{H}{ii} regions.
-We also calculate the number of Lyman continuum photons for the two sources as done for IRS~7/SC (see Sect.~\ref{sect:discussion_irs7}).
-We obtain $\log_{10}(\dot{N}_i/\mathrm{s^{-1}})\sim43.82$ for IRS~4 and $\log_{10}(\dot{N}_i/\mathrm{s^{-1}})\sim43.83$ for the source in the proximity of IRS~3 (see Table~\ref{tab:vla}), both consistent with B2/B3 ZAMS stars.
-In fact, these sources may represent an older generation of stars as they are clearly detected in the H$\alpha$ image of \citet{bally2023}, see their Figure~1, and therefore had time to disperse their surroundings and lower the extinction.
-This structure should be considered in conjunction to the newly detected PDR around IRS~7/SC, which our combined near-IR and radio diagnostics favour a compact photoionised nebula.
+Both IRS~4 and IRS~3 are clearly detected at centimetre wavelengths, suggesting the presence of ionised gas.
+Although the lack of equivalent ALMA or near-IR integral field unit coverage prevents a full characterisation of these sources, the spatial coincidence between radio peaks and bubble H$_2$ structures strongly hints at past or ongoing \ion{H}{ii} regions.
+We also calculated the number of Lyman continuum photons for the two sources as done for IRS~7/SC (see Sect.~\ref{sect:discussion_irs7}).
+We obtained $\log_{10}(\dot{N}_i/\mathrm{s^{-1}})\sim43.82$ for IRS~4 and $\log_{10}(\dot{N}_i/\mathrm{s^{-1}})\sim43.83$ for the source in the proximity of IRS~3 (see Table~\ref{tab:vla}), both consistent with B2/B3 ZAMS stars.
+In fact, these sources may represent an older generation of stars, as they are clearly detected in the H$\alpha$ image of \citet[see their Fig.~1]{bally2023} and therefore had time to disperse their surroundings and lower the extinction.
+This structure should be considered in conjunction with the newly detected PDR around IRS~7/SC, which our combined near-IR and radio diagnostics favour to be a compact photo-ionised nebula.
 In this case, however, IRS~7/SC may be in a younger evolutionary stage in comparison to the aforementioned sources.